Everything about Musée d’Orsay Tickets

 Adult visitors can get ticket discounts with the 2, 4 or 6-day Museum pass.

-The pass costs between €60 to €99, offering up to 60% discounts on entry tickets to various attractions.
+The pass costs between €60 and €99, offering up to 60% discounts on entry tickets to various attractions.

 Musée d’Orsay has two queues at the entrance – one for guests who need to buy tickets.
 And others for visitors with pre-booked tickets.